Foreign trainee fatality data highlight safety and exploitation issues in Japan | The Japan Times

 According to the Justice Ministry, foreign trainees are on the rise, with 167,641 logged in 2014, 192,655 in 2015 and 228,589 in 2016.
 Given the 22 deaths over the three-year period, the ratio of work-related deaths works out to roughly 3.7 deaths per 100,000 trainees.

-Akira Hatate, director of the Japan Civil Liberties Union, who is an expert on the trainee system, points out that there could actually be more cases involving foreign trainees due to Japan’s lax reporting standards.
+Akira Hatate, director of the Japan Civil Liberties Union and an expert on the trainee system, points out that there could be more cases involving foreign trainees due to the government’s lax reporting standards.

 “There are also cases where trainees, who cannot work due to an injury, are forced to return home.
 Concealment of work-related accidents is rampant,” Hatate said.